 After experiencing the beautiful weather in France, I thought San Diego would be a good fit.
 Wanting to stay in the non-profit space, I started working for an agency called Fifty & Fifty that 'Engages the World in the Worthwhile'.

 Fifty & Fifty and introduced me to client-managed content and digital craftsmanship.
-All of our sites are developed in WordPress so the clients can take ownership and not rely on us everytime they want to swap a stat.
-All this experience has equipped me with a perfect blend of design and development skills.
-Here are some of my latest projects: Silence the Growl // United Way Dallas // World Vision Artist Collective
+All of our sites were developed in WordPress so the clients could take ownership and not rely on us everytime they wanted to swap a stat.
+Here were some of my projects: Silence the Growl // United Way Dallas // World Vision Artist Collective

 What's next?
 You tell me.